-Design of 2D/1D Bi2MoO6/Bi19S27Br3 direct Z-scheme heterojunction with built-in internal electric field for enhanced CO2 photocatalytic reduction performance
+Design of a 2D/1D Bi2MoO6/Bi19S27Br3 direct Z-scheme heterojunction with a built-in internal electric field for enhanced photocatalytic CO2 reduction performance

 Abstract

-Bi-based heterojunctions have garnered extensive attention in photocatalytic carbon dioxide (CO2) reduction due to their efficient charge separation and strong redox ability.
-The built-in internal electric field (IEF) at the interface of the direct Z-scheme heterojunction interface serves as the driving force for charge transfer, however, suboptimal interfacial contact often restricts the carrier migration efficiency.
+Bi-based heterojunctions have garnered extensive attention for photocatalytic carbon dioxide (CO2) reduction due to their efficient charge separation and strong redox ability.
+The built-in internal electric field (IEF) at the interface of a direct Z-scheme heterojunction interface serves as the driving force for charge transfer; however, suboptimal interfacial contact often restricts carrier migration efficiency.
 Herein, we meticulously tune the contact interface over a Bi-based heterojunction by modulating the morphologies of the semiconductor components.
 Specifically, we synthesize a 2D/1D Bi2MoO6/Bi19S27Br3 (BMO/BSBr) direct Z-scheme heterostructure by embedding 1D BSBr nanorods onto 2D BMO nanosheets.
-Such a contact interface can optimize the photogenerated charge carrier migration across the BMO and BSBr, thereby significantly promoting their separation.
-As a result, the photocatalytic CO2 conversion performance of the optimized BMO/BSBr reaches 34.4 μmol g−1 h−1, exceeding those of BMO and BSBr by 4.5 and 19.8-folds, respectively.
-The mechanisms underlay this enhanced photocatalytic performance are revealed via in situ diffuse reflectance infrared Fourier transform spectroscopy (DRIFTS), X-ray photoelectron spectroscopy and radicals trapping tests, showing that the internal electric field along with the fine-tuned contact interface hold the key for momentously boosting the photogenerated charge carrier utilization efficiency.
-This study provides a novel design strategy for constructing high-performance photocatalysts via chemical bonding interfacial, offering efficient charge transfer and high catalytic activity.
+Such a contact interface can optimize photogenerated charge carrier migration between BMO and BSBr, thereby significantly promoting their separation.
+As a result, the photocatalytic CO2 conversion performance of the optimized BMO/BSBr reaches 34.4 μmol g−1 h−1, exceeding those of BMO and BSBr by 4.5- and 19.8-fold, respectively.
+The mechanisms underlying this enhanced photocatalytic performance are revealed via in situ diffuse reflectance infrared Fourier transform spectroscopy (DRIFTS), X-ray photoelectron spectroscopy and radical trapping tests, showing that the internal electric field along with the fine-tuned contact interface holds the key to significantly boosting photogenerated charge carrier utilization efficiency.
+This study provides a novel design strategy for constructing high-performance photocatalysts via interfacial chemical bonding, offering efficient charge transfer and high catalytic activity.

 Please wait while we load your content...